fvdm/nodejs-messagebird/README.md

 Callback & error handling
 -------------------------

 Each method below takes a callback _function_ as last parameter to receive the result status and data.
-This function received two parameters: `err` and `data`.
-When an error occurs `err` will be an instance of `Error` with stack trace and possibly additional properties and `data` won't be set.
-When everything is good `err` is _null_ and `data` whatever you're expecting.
+This function receives two parameters: `err` and `data`.
+When an error occurs `err` will be an instance of `Error` with stack trace and possibly additional properties, `data` won't be set.
+When everything is good `err` is _null_ and `data` is the result.

 ```js
 function myCallback( err, data ) {